MURIVESTNairobi Private Office

 Mandate Documentation Required

-All engagements governed by formal mandate agreements defining scope, liability, and execution terms.
+All engagements governed by formal mandate agreements defining scope, liability, and execution terms prior to advisory commencement.

 KYC / AML Compliance

-Full verification required for all capital partners prior to any advisory or transaction engagement.
+Full identity and source-of-funds verification required for all capital partners prior to any advisory or transaction engagement.

 No Collective Investment Schemes

 Murivest does not pool capital or operate regulated investment funds.
-Advisory services only.
+Strictly advisory services on a mandate basis only.

 Murivest Realty Group Ltd is an independent commercial real estate advisory platform.
-All engagements are subject to formal mandate agreements, independent due diligence, and regulatory compliance frameworks.
+All engagements are subject to formal mandate agreements, independent due diligence, and regulatory compliance frameworks applicable in Kenya and international jurisdictions.